openforis/sepal_ui/docs/source/tutorials/structure.rst

 ^^^^^^^^^^

 We use the default Python Github gitignore.
 It will prevent any cache file to be pushed in the github repository.
-If you're module require API keys, it is strongly suggested to add the :code:`api_key.txt` file instide the :code:`.gitignore` to avoid security breach
+If your module requires API keys, it is strongly suggested to add the :code:`api_key.txt` file inside the :code:`.gitignore` to avoid security breaches.

 README.md
 ^^^^^^^^^